 In this setup, an off-camera flash shoe is being utilized so that the camera's TTL metering system can be used to set the exposure for the photograph.
-If you try this setup yourself, remember that the camera's light meter will be "fooled" by the large white background, so some corrections will be necessary.
-A good starting point is 2 stops of overexposure.
-The author would recommend using the flash intensity adjustment to dial this in, as the shutter speed is basically irrelevant when flash is being used (set it to the maximum speed for flash operation in this case to help with vibration issues and minimize light color temperature issues), and the user will want to set the aperture get sufficient depth of field without running into diffraction issues for a given lens.
+If you try this setup yourself using the camera's metering system/ttl flash control, remember that the camera's light meter will be "fooled" by the large white background, so some corrections will be necessary, and that the corrections will vary by each piece.
 The high intensity headlamp taped to the flash is used as a jerry rigged modeling light to allow the photographer to set up the lighting modifiers for the photograph.